 A: Through the absence of consistent maintenance and a lack of understanding of the garden’s significance, the evidence of its design has gradually eroded.
 Now, thanks to funding by the Heritage Lottery Fund and Big Lottery Fund from the Parks for People Programme, we will restore the gardens (the area between the house and the river) of this Grade II* registered landscape to their 18th-century design.
 The restoration will ensure that the garden is protected and prevent any more evidence from being lost.

 Our plans include

-– opening up the currently inaccessible woodland areas near the house by reinstating the paths shown on the 1752 survey
+- opening up the currently inaccessible woodland areas near the house by reinstating the paths shown on the c.1749 plan

 - planting hundreds of trees on the lower terrace to restore the ‘ancient’ setting of Marble Hill